rlui001/CS-166-DBMS-Final-Project/README.md

 NOTE: /project/sql/src/load_data.sql has been modified for the various paths to copy data.
 It will not correctly copy the data into the database unless modified.

+The original files are in the /project directory.
+The java folder contains the modified code.
+If you are trying to run the program, replace /project/java with /java.

 TO-DO: